The builtins.getEnv

 IMPURE="foo" nix build .#impure && cat result # outputs ""

-tradition Nix expressions in this regard.
+traditional Nix expressions in this regard.